Smart-Surgery-Eason/Notes/doc/report-00001.md

 ### Sprint 34
 - We will focus on building a mvp of urology app.
-- We can config IGX to open Dentistry App on Startup.
+- We can config IGX to open urology App on Startup.
 - There should be a **Recording Indicator**, **Restart Button**, **Stop/Play Button** and **timeline with the current datetime**. on a control bar.
 - We will test HDMI input by a real **Endoscopy Camera**.
 - We will finish the CI pipeline.